Nikolaus Lenau High School

-Nikolaus Lenau High School (Nikolaus-Lenau-Lyzeum; Liceul Teoretic "Nikolaus Lenau") is a German-language high school in Timișoara.
-The school was founded in 1870 and is named after the 19th century romantic poet Nikolaus Lenau who was born in the nearby village of Lenauheim.
+Nikolaus Lenau High School (Nikolaus-Lenau-Lyzeum; Liceul Teoretic "Nikolaus Lenau") is a German-language high school located at 2 Gheorghe Lazăr Street, Timișoara, Romania.
+The school was founded in 1870 and is named after the 19th-century romantic poet Nikolaus Lenau who was born in the nearby village of Lenauheim.
 Besides high school education (Lyzealklassen), the school additionally offers primary education (Grundschulklassen) and intermediate education (Gymnasialklassen) using German as the language of instruction for the most part.
 The Nikolaus Lenau High School is currently considered the most important German-language high school in Banat.
+The German language of instruction at the Nikolaus Lenau High School is not identical to standard German due to specific language changes; it is known by linguists as "Lenau German".

 Novelist Herta Müller, laureate of the Nobel Prize in Literature, graduated from the school.
 Physicist Stefan Hell, who shared the 2014 Nobel Prize in Chemistry, attended ninth grade there before emigrating to West Germany.
 In 1962, guitarist Béla Kamocsa, who was a student at Lenau and a drummer for the local orchestra, met fellow musician Nicu Covaci, who had been hired by one of the band leaders to produce and perform a school concert, founding Transsylvania Phoenix during the production process.
 Another graduate of the school is mathematician Adrian Constantin, recipient of the 2020 Wittgenstein Award, the most prestigious scientific award in Austria.